 Cost: Free to explore, around $10 / £5 / €6 if you get lunch

-Colonial buildings and street art
+Colonial buildings and street art of Singapore

 Cost: $5 / £2.75 / €3 and upwards for dishes

-We tried Saag Paneer and Takka Dahl with some roti for $10 / £5 / €6 for two of us, it was so good!
+We tried Saag Paneer and Takka Dahl with some roti for $10 / £5 / €6 for the two of us, it was so good!
 You can buy fresh fruit, fresh juices and cane juice that’s made right in front of you.
-Beer is also on sale in some stalls.
-The atmosphere is great and it’s open until 2am so if you get hungry later you can stop by again for more food.
+Beer is sold in some stalls.
+The atmosphere is great, and it’s open until 2 a.m., so if you get hungry later, you can stop by again for more food.

 Club Street / Ann Siang Hill

-Finish up the night here or head to the nearby Pekin street for another strip of bars with happy hours!
+Finish up the night here or head to the nearby Pekin Street for another strip of bars with happy hours!

 Thanks for reading!